dicebear/dicebear/apps/docs/pages/guides/filter-variants-with-tags/index.md

 ---
 title: Filter Avatar Variants with Tags
 description: >
-  Variant tags describe each part of an avatar, such as the mood, hair length, or facial hair.
-The tags option filters the variant pool, so you can keep only friendly faces, long hair, or any other trait, across DiceBear styles.
+  Variant tags describe how a variant looks or behaves.
+The tags option filters the variant pool.
+Today that turns on the opt-in animation of the animated styles, and an upcoming release adds traits like mood and hair length.
 ---

 # Filter avatar variants with tags

-Many avatar styles describe their variants with **tags**.
-A tag is a short label like `mood:positive` or `hairLength:long` that says something about how a variant looks.
+Avatar styles can describe their variants with **tags**.
+A tag is a short label like `animation` or `hairLength:long` that says something about a variant.
 Tags only describe, they never change the artwork.
 They let you narrow the pool of variants an avatar is drawn from, and they work the same way across every style that carries them.

 ## Filter with the `tags` option